jasonish/simple-ids/README.md

 using Docker or Podman.

-This program is considered experimental and many things may change, break, change name, change repo, etc, etc...
+This program is considered experimental and many things may change, break, change name (I'm thinking simpleids is better), change repo, etc, etc...
 And I might even force push!

 ## System Requirements